Palm Sunday of the Lord’s Passion (Year A)

 Spend time in silence today.
 Try to enter into the reality of Holy Saturday.
 Let divine hope grow within you knowing that Easter is soon to come.

-Lord, I thank You for the gift of Your suffering and death.
+Lord of all hope, I thank You for the gift of Your suffering and death.
 Thank You for this day of silence as we await Your Resurrection.
 May I also await Your triumph in my life.
 When I struggle with despair, dear Lord, help me to be reminded of this day.
 The day when all appeared as loss.
 Help me to see my struggles through the lens of Holy Saturday, remembering that You are faithful in all things and that the Resurrection is always assured to those who put their trust in You.
 Jesus, I do trust in You.

 Also Available in Paperback & eBook